 That’s about all there is to it.
-Other than knowing your rights and sticking by your guns, which is harder than it seems.
-When somebody says “C’mon, drink up, keep up with us,” it’s very easy to quickly chug the pint of beer or glass of absinthe LIKE A BOSS but it won’t be a good idea.
+Other than knowing your rights and sticking by your guns, which is much harder than it seems.
+When somebody says “C’mon, drink up, keep up with us,” it’s very easy to quickly chug the pint of beer or glass of absinthe LIKE A BOSS and prove them all wrong.
+But it won’t be a good idea.

 How do you get Accidentally wasted?

 You’re a 120lb female college sophomore.
 You take a few shots of vodka before going to a party, to take the edge off.
 At the party, some frat guy gives you a mixed drink.
 You go around and talk to people, and soon enough the drink you were holding is gone: you drank it all.
 You throw away your cup and get another drink, you don’t want to be holding an empty cup.
 You ask for some orange juice with no vodka in it, but the guy mishears you because it’s super loud and pours vodka in it.
 You drink it because you don’t want to waste the drink.
 At this point you stop keeping track of how much you are drinking, because you are drunk.
 You’re anywhere between 6-10 drinks in.
 I hope you have a friend with you.
 You are between 2-5 times the legal limit, and your BAC is .19-.31.
 Your decision making ability is quite impaired.
 You’re either saying things that are ridiculous and hilarious (to you) and falling over and having fun, or you’re vomiting and crying, or (if you drank this really fast) you’re in the hospital.